Events

 - Initialization events

-If you need to change how these events are processed, you can subclass DefaultEventHandler
+If you need to change how these events are processed, you can subclass DefaultEventHandler and override its methods:

 If you do not want the default behavior at all, you can remove the default event listener by using: